 Extract from "Why Forecast?" , commentary by Prof. Jagjit S. Chadha, National Institute Economic Review, February 2017, no239

 When the output is brought together, Institute staff start to make some sense of what has happened and think about what might happen.
 The main tool for forecasting is the National Institute Global Econometric Model (NiGEM) but many other models are used to check assumptions and cross-validate projections.
+Details of subscription rates can be found on the NiGEM site.

 The Institute is at the centre of the national debate on the measurement and understanding of business cycle fluctuations.
 We start this process at the fundamental level.
 The UK has some excellent long run data on economic progress and some of the basic facts of business cycle peak and troughs have been explored in earlier work at the Institute.
 Chadha and Nolan (2002) explored the long run of the UK business cycle and presented some stylised facts on duration and the cyclical behaviour of macroeconomic aggregates.